Vote: Hottest Maxwell Song Of All Time!

 With over twenty years in the music industry, Maxwell has made a name for himself that is synonymous Neo Soul.
 He continues to evolve with the genre, breaking new ground while upholding the integrity of the music.

-Currently, the talented crooner is taking his talents to the stage on the King + Queen of Hearts tour with R&B diva Mary J. Blige.
-Tonight the pair perform in Richmond at the Richmond Coliseum.
+Currently, the talented crooner is taking his talents abroad, while on the King + Queen of Hearts international tour with R&B diva Mary J. Blige.
+Performing in countries like Belgium, Germany, and Sweden, the US leg of the tour begins Saturday, November 5 in Maryland at Baltimore’s Royal Farms Arena.

-In honor of the King + Queen of Hearts arriving in the Cap City, we’ve put together 10 of our favorite Maxwell songs.
+In honor of the King + Queen of Hearts arriving statewide, we’ve put together 10 of our favorite Maxwell songs.
 Which one is your favorite?

 This Woman’s Work